 Accommodation in Geraldine

-day 21 Geraldine to Christchurch
+Day 21 – Geraldine to Christchurch Airport

-Drive Time: 2 Hours
+Drive time: 2 hours

-Journey through the Canterbury Plains to Christchurch where you now get the chance to explore the South Islands biggest hub before catching your flight and moving on to your next adventure.
+Journey through the Canterbury Plains to Christchurch where you now get the chance to explore the South Island’s biggest hub before catching your flight and moving on to your next adventure.

 Things to Do in Christchurch

-- Walk in the Botanic Gardens
+- Wander around the Christchurch Botanic Gardens

 - Visit the Canterbury Museum